Laf111/WiiUFtpServer/README.md

 # KNOWN ISSUES :

 - symlinks are not displayed in FTP client browser and trying to transfer them will fail (links not resolved)
-- libFat is used because of very poor performance for SDCard transfer using only libIOSUHAX
+- libFat is used because of very poor performance on SDCard transfers using only libIOSUHAX